PriyanshuJajal/CodeBreakerGame/README.md

 3. Clear feedback system

 ## 🗣️ Feedback
-If you find any bugs, have feature suggestions, feel free to open an Issue or reach out to me.<br>
+If you find any bugs, have any feature suggestions, feel free to open an Issue or reach out to me.<br>
 Your feedback makes this project better! 😊